Do Go On - 400 - The Millennium Dome Heist

 From Auckland in New Zealand, please welcome Roy Salazar.

-Like, I don't have to do anything with it.
+Like, I don't have to do anything.

-It's such a great name.
+That's such a great name.

 It announces itself.